JoaStef/Cyclistic-Analysis/README.md

 ```
 Cyclistic Analysis/
 ├── README.md            # Overview of the project
-├── data/                # Datasets or data placeholders
-├── scripts/             # R scripts for analysis
 ├── visualizations/      # Graphs, charts, or final visuals
-└── docs/                # Detailed documentation or reports
 ```

 ## Tools and Technologies